caberger/tutorials/readme.md

 This project gives some basic examples for programming Java Enterprise Edition Applications and native mobile applictions.

-The examples available are:
-* [JEE Docker Application Stack](./jee-docker/readme.md): nginx/wildfly/mysql deployment for development
+The JEE Docker Application Stack has been moved to [jee-docker](https://github.com/caberger/jee-docker).
 * android: [implementing Android Apps](./android/readme.md) using C++, CMake and JNI.